0300 140 0022

 Licensing authorities will use the information revealed by the check to make a decision on whether the applicant is suitable to be a taxi driver.

-Taxi and private hire vehicle drivers are exempt from the Rehabilitation of Offenders Act 1974.
+Taxi and PHV drivers are exempt from the Rehabilitation of Offenders Act 1974.
 This means that convictions and cautions that would usually be considered spent can be taken into account by councils when making licensing decisions.

 Will a criminal record prevent me from being a taxi driver?